chrislittleboy/website/content/post/2024-01-11-favourite-books-of-2023/index.md

 - Haruki Murakami,	Kafka on the Shore

 Read this swiftly after the first.
 More supernatural themes, with lots of cats.
-Best bit was importance of music, and Oshima the best character.
+Oshima was the best character.

 - John Fowles,	The Magus